 The exact etiology of AISE is unclear.
 It has been hypothesised that it represents a hypersensitivity reaction related to a variant of angioneurotic edema.
 It has been associated with eosinophilia, with a 66.7% incidence in one case series.

 Ultrasound is the imaging modality of choice in the investigation of the acute scrotum.
-Thickening and oedema of the scrotal wall, hypervascularity of the scrotum, and normal appearance of the testes are considered specific for the condition.
+Thickening and edema of the scrotal wall, hypervascularity of the scrotum, and normal appearance of the testes are considered specific for the condition.

 Treatment and prognosis

 AISE is a self-limiting condition, which tends to resolve in around 3-5 days.
 NSAIDs and antibiotics have been used in management.
-A correct diagnosis can avoid surgical intervention and the characteristic ultrasound findings can be particularly helpful given the overlap in clinical presentation with testicular torsion and other conditions.
+A correct diagnosis can obviate surgical intervention and the characteristic ultrasound findings can be particularly helpful given the overlap in clinical presentation with testicular torsion and other conditions.
 The use of Doppler ultrasound was shown to reduce the rate of surgical exploration by more than half in one study.